What is a Third Party Apps Audit?

 - Domain Wide Access

-- Whitelist: Allows users on the domain to install and use the application
+- Allow List: Allows users on the domain to install and use the application

-- Whitelist & Notify Users: Allows users on the domain to install and use the application and sends a customized email
+- Allow List & Notify Users: Allows users on the domain to install and use the application and sends a customized email

-- Blacklist: Revokes access to application for all users who install it
+- Block List: Revokes access to application for all users who install it

-- Blacklist & Notify Users: Revokes access to application for all users who install it and sends a customized email
+- Block List & Notify Users: Revokes access to application for all users who install it and sends a customized email

 - Notify Users: Customize emails to users who have installed the app